| Title: | Quantitative features for mass spectrometry data |

 A |

 The rows to be joined are chosen based on the rownames of the respective assays.
-It is the user's responsability to make sure these are meaningful, such as for example refering to unique peptide sequences or proteins.
+It is the user's responsability to make sure these are meaningful, such as for example refering to unique precursors, peptide sequences or proteins.

-The join operation acts along the rows and expects the samples
+The join operation acts along the rows and expects the samples (columns) of

-(columns) of the assays to be disjoint, i.e. the assays mustn't
+the assays to be disjoint, i.e. the assays mustn't share any samples.
+Rows

-share any samples.
-Rows that aren't present in an assay are set to
+that aren't present in an assay are set to NA when merged.

-the merged assay.
+feature variable A is dropped in the merged assay.

 The joined assay is linked to its parent assays through an AssayLink